ibexa/documentation-developer/docs/content_management/rich_text/extend_online_editor.md

 ---
-description: Add custom tags and styles to enrich the functionality of the Online Editor.
+description: Add custom tags, styles and data attributes to enrich the functionality of the Online Editor.
+Change Online Editor configuration.
 ---

 # Extend Online Editor